Bees and Trees that Please in New Mexico

 Climate-Readiness: Climate-ready throughout New Mexico (USDA Zones 3 to 9)

-Habitat: This hackberry is mostly confined to areas with a constant water supply, such as moist soils along streams, drains from roofs or other such catchments.
-It will need supplemental water in other areas.
+Habitat: This hackberry is mostly confined to areas with a constant water supply, such as river valleys or canyons.
+In most of Albuquerque, it requires supplemental irrigation or drains from roofs or other such catchments.

-Advantages: When established, the Netleaf Hackberry will perform admirably in urban conditions, desert heat, drought, strong winds, and dry, alkaline soils.
-They also have the virtue of deep roots that won’t crack nearby pavement and won’t prevent you from growing lawn beneath them.
+Advantages: When established, netleaf hackberries will perform admirably in urban conditions, desert heat, drought, strong winds, and dry, alkaline soils.
+They can thrive in lawns or xeriscapes.
+They also have the virtue of deep roots that won’t crack nearby pavement.

 Management & Care: Can benefit from pruning to keep a more symmetrical appearance.